Test your knowledge and awareness about immunizations.

 1. Immunizations are the best way of protecting children from some infectious diseases.

-2. I should be very concerned about the side effects of vaccinations because all children develop reactions.
+3. I should be very concerned about the side effects of vaccinations because all children develop reactions.

 False.
-The Centers for Disease Control and Prevention (CDC) recommends meningococcal vaccine for all children ages 11 and 12, for unvaccinated adolescents entering high school, and for college freshmen living in dormitories.
-Meningitis is an infection of the fluid of a person's spinal cord and the fluid that surrounds the brain.
+The CDC recommends the meningococcal vaccine for all children ages 11 and 12, for unvaccinated adolescents entering high school, and for college freshmen living in dormitories.
+Meningitis is an infection of the fluid in the spinal cord and the fluid that surrounds the brain.
 This is sometimes referred to as spinal meningitis.
 Meningitis is usually caused by a viral or bacterial infection.

 True.
 All of the above are symptoms of the flu.
-Complications of flu can include bacterial pneumonia, dehydration, and worsening of chronic conditions (e.g., diabetes, asthma, congestive heart failure).
+Complications of the flu can include bacterial pneumonia, dehydration, and worsening of chronic conditions (e.g., diabetes, asthma, congestive heart failure).